 Alert: Durham Tech classes and support services are currently offered online, due to Coronavirus (COVID-19).
 Effective June 1, the College will expand access to some campus locations for urgent instruction or student services by approval only.
 Campuses will not be open to walk-in students or visitors.

 Employee Grant Guidelines

 The Durham Technical Community College Foundation invites grant proposals aligned with institutional goals annually from faculty and staff.
-The Foundation will entertain requests according to stated priorities, below.>
+The Foundation will consider requests according to stated priorities below.

 Most students work at least one job while at Durham Tech, and many are caring for families, too.
 Expanded student support will help keep our future workforce in the classroom and focused on success – creating a better future for themselves, their family, and our community.

 - Initiatives designed to provide new opportunities or resources for students.

 - Initiatives to provide leadership or employability training, or connect students to work-related learning experiences.

 2. Forge Tomorrow’s Workforce and Enhance Talent Development

 Durham Tech students need real-world learning experiences in cutting-edge technical labs and collaborative workspaces.
 High-quality training and technology that mirror industry environments prepare graduates for success as tomorrow’s workforce.